By innovation, we mean going beyond business as usual.

 - Builds collaborations to extend IP around new content in development (e.g. merchandise, books, games).

 We do not want to limit people’s imaginations by being too prescriptive.
-These themes are a guide - if you have a screen innovation which falls outside of these then we still want to hear from you!
+These challenges are a guide - if you have a screen innovation which falls outside of these then we still want to hear from you!